Dear DBIS Families,

 What an extraordinary school year this has been, but a year which has left me extremely proud to be part of the DBIS community.

 I have been so impressed with the flexibility, resilience and positivity our students have shown throughout an extraordinary year of learning.
-The way the children rose to the challenges of online home learning during the COVID-19 extended school closure period was inspiring to see.
+The way the children rose to the challenges of transitioning between in-school and online home learning during the COVID-19 extended school closure periods was again inspiring to see.
 On behalf of my colleagues, and myself, I would like to thank you all for the support you showed to your children and to us here at school during this time.
-I believe that the window into your children’s learning has been opened in a unique and positive way, and we remain committed to keeping this closer relationship and understanding open as we move into next year and beyond.
+I believe that the window into your children’s learning has been opened in a unique, positive and permanent way, and we remain committed to keeping this closer relationship and understanding open as we move into next year and beyond.

 We are delighted to share with you your child’s End of Year school report.
-Reports will be activated on the Parent Portal from 5pm on Friday 15th June.
+Reports will be activated on the Parent Portal from 5pm on Friday 18th June.
 We have 500 reports to generate, and this can take time so please do be patient.
-We expect that all reports are available on the Parent Portal by midday on Saturday if not before.
+We expect that all reports will be available on the Parent Portal by midday on Saturday if not before.

 Transition Morning and New Class Lists

-We are delighted to let you know that on Friday 19th June, our Primary students in Early Years 1 to Year 5 will experience a transition morning.
+We are delighted to let you know that on Friday 18th June, our Primary students will experience a transition morning.
 The purpose for the morning session is to enable the children to spend some quality time with their new classmates and meet their new class teacher (if they are currently at DBIS).

 As you know, DBIS is committed to helping children develop as independent learners who have the ability to build successful relationships with existing and new friends.
 An important part of this process is to ensure that they are in learning environments that are balanced and filled with opportunity.